IgorKawczynski/IgorKawczynski/README.md

-<h2>Hi there 👊 I'm Igor - computer science student and full stack developer from Poland</h2>
+<h2>Hi there 👊 I'm Igor - Full Stack Developer and Computer Science Student from Poland</h2>
-<br> 🧙‍♂️ I’m currently working with Spring Boot and Angular, also I'm actually engaged in building web application in the needs of Engineer's Thesis.</br>
+<br> 🧙‍♂️ I’m currently working with Spring Boot and Angular web applications, also I'm actually engaged in building web application in the needs of Engineer's Thesis.</br>
 Linkedin : https://www.linkedin.com/in/igor-kawczy%C5%84ski-2568792a5/
 <h2> ⚡Technologies I'm using :</h2>
 <p align="left">